As an EngSci student, you’ll have access to many networking and mentorship events and programs. Take advantage of these!

 Founded over ten years ago, YNCN is U of T’s largest student-run career network.
 Run by over 50 volunteers, they provide student career opportunities through workshops, blog posts, podcasts, and career fairs.
 YNCN can help with résumé-writing, interview prep, PEY advice, and more.
 They’re partnered with various top companies, such as Accenture, Intel, Qualcomm, and Scotiabank, and host career fairs in September and February that are amongst the largest in Canada, attracting over 3000 students!

 Once you arrive in September, you’ll be able to join U of T Engineering CONNECT – an online community exclusively for U of T Engineering students and alumni.
 You’ll have direct access to thousands of engineering grads working in a huge range of jobs and companies around the world.
-In the EngSci Group you can search the member list to find mentors from different EngSci disciplines who are willing to provide career/research advice and job conenctions.
+In the EngSci Group you can search the member list to find mentors from different EngSci disciplines who are willing to provide career/research advice and job connections.

 Design Teams and Clubs